 The first appointment was successful because the patient and her fiancé realized they didn’t have to navigate the decision separately; they could partner with one another.
 They both benefited and the future child will reap the benefits as well.

 Turning Point is here to help you succeed as a parent.
-If you would like to learn more about your options and find out how we can help you, please contact us phone: (858) 397-1970 or via text (858) 822-9335.
+If you would like to learn more about your options and find out how we can help you, please contact us by phone: (858) 397-1970 or via text at (858) 822-9335.